rapid7/insightconnect-plugins/passivetotal/help.md

 # Version History

+* 1.0.2 - Update help.md and type for Autonomous System Number
 * 1.0.1 - New spec and help.md format for the Hub
 * 1.0.0 - Support web server mode | Update to new credential types
 * 0.4.0 - Add trigger to pull new artifacts